oracle/python-oracledb/doc/src/api_manual/module.rst

     The ``mode`` parameter is expected to be an integer that identifies the authorization mode to use.
-This value is used in both the python-oracledb Thin and Thick modes.The default value is 0.
+This value is used in both the python-oracledb Thin and Thick modes.The default value is :data:`oracledb.AUTH_MODE_DEFAULT`.

     The ``disable_oob`` parameter is expected to be a boolean that indicates whether out-of-band breaks should be disabled.
 This value is only used